On the inducibility problem for random Cayley graphs of abelian groups with a few deleted vertices

 \section{Abstract}

 Given a $k$-vertex graph $H$ and an integer $n$, what are the $n$-vertex graphs with the maximum number of induced copies of $H$?
 This question is closely related to the inducibility problem introduced by Pippenger and Golumbic in 1975, which asks for the maximum possible fraction of $k$-vertex subsets of an $n$-vertex graph that induce a copy of $H$.
-Huang, Lee and the first author proved that for a random $k$-vertex graph $H$, almost surely the graphs on any given number of vertices that maximize the number of induced copies of $H$ are the balanced iterated blow-ups of $H$.
+Huang, Lee and the first author proved that for a random $k$-vertex graph $H$, almost surely the $n$-vertex graphs maximizing the number of induced copies of $H$ are the balanced iterated blow-ups of $H$.
 In this paper, we consider the case where the graph $H$ is obtained by deleting a small number of vertices from a random Cayley graph $\widetilde{H}$ of an abelian group.
-We prove that in this case, almost surely all graphs on a given number of vertices that maximize the number of induced copies of $H$ are balanced iterated blow-ups of $\widetilde{H}$.
-This can be viewed as an analogue to the conjectured behavior in the intensively studied but still open case of $H$ being a path on sufficiently many vertices.
+We prove that in this case, almost surely all $n$-vertex graphs maximizing the number of induced copies of $H$ are balanced iterated blow-ups of $\widetilde{H}$.